Campaign

 Selling animals is costing many of them their lives.

-Animals sold in pet stores are sourced from horribly cruel breeding mills, which have been exposed in numerous undercover investigations by organizations like PETA and World Animal Protection, and many are kidnapped from their habitats in the wild.
+Animals sold in pet stores are sourced from horribly cruel breeding mills, and many are kidnapped from their habitats in the wild.
 Hermit crabs, for example, are exclusively kidnapped from the wild.

 These animals have almost no legal protections.
 Reptiles, amphibians, and fishes aren’t even included in the Animal Welfare Act.
 They are extremely vulnerable to exploitation and abuse.
 It’s estimated that the vast majority of animals in the pet trade die in breeding mills or during shipping before they even make it to the store shelf.